FraCorti/On-device-Personalized-Activity-Monitoring/README.md

 in different positions not covered in the training set.
 This is done without having to retrain the whole model but by only updating the weights of the last part, called head.
-The main implemented techniques are gradient descent with backpropagation, k-fold cross-validation and grid-search (parallel and sequential).